Phiction/etapi/README.md

 ExactTarget API Wrapper
 =======================

-ETAPI is an ExactTarget API wrapper for both XML and SOAP methods.
+ETAPI is an ExactTarget API wrapper for XML calls.

 Documentation
 ------------